Call Now for a FREE Consultation Call Now (407) 712-7300

 The benefits for which you are eligible depend heavily on the severity, circumstances, and date of your accident.
 Generally speaking, you are entitled to any necessary medical and related treatment.
 You may also be eligible for any lost wages while you are unable to work, typically at a reduced rate.

-Also, depending on your age, education, work history, and permanent work restrictions, or if you can no longer work at all, you may be eligible to receive permanent total disability benefits.
-If you remain totally or partially disabled you may be entitled to social security disability benefits as well.
+Also, depending on your age, education, work history, and permanent work restrictions, or if you can no longer work, you may be eligible to receive permanent total disability benefits.
+If you remain totally or partially disabled, you may be entitled to Social Security disability benefits as well.

 Death Benefits

 Death benefits may be collected by a surviving spouse or children.
-Like the other benefits, death benefits are based on a percentage of the deceased employee’s wages and are subject to a cap of between $100,000 and $150,000.
-Funeral expenses for the family of the victim are also available.
+Like the other benefits, death benefits are based on a percentage of the deceased employee’s wages and are subject to a cap of $150,000.
+Funeral expenses up to $7500 for the victim’s family are also available.

 Common Workplace Injuries